Intro to School Gardens

 taste tests is a great way to strengthen the connections students are making about where food comes from, and kids are more likely to try new foods if they grew those foods themselves!

 Over 7,000 schools across the nation reported having a school garden in the 2013-2014 school year according to the USDA Farm to School Census, including many schools Montana.
-Read here about an inspiring school garden in Hinsdale, Montana, and then check out this USDA fact sheet for great tips and examples of ways schools in other states are utilizing school gardens.
+Read the Hinsdale School Success story about an inspiring school garden in Hinsdale, Montana, and then check out this USDA Fact Sheet - Using Gardens to Grow Healthy Habits in Cafeterias, Classrooms and Communities for great tips and examples of ways schools in other states are utilizing school gardens.

 Starting a Garden